-Soapberry (Sapindus) is a moderate sized ornamental tree that reaches heights of 30 to 40 feet.
-Soapberry tree produces small, greenish-white flowers from fall through spring.
+Soapberry (Sapindus) is a moderate sized ornamental tree that reaches heights of 30 to 40 feet (9-12 m.).
+Soapberry trees produce small, greenish white flowers from fall through spring.
 It’s the orange or yellow soapnuts that follow the blooms, however, which are responsible for the tree’s name.

 Types of Soapberry Trees

 - Western soapberry grows in Mexico and the southern United States

 - Florida soapberry is found in the region extending from South Carolina to Florida